-1This brief is accompanied by a motion for leave to file.
-Pursuant to FRAP 29(a)(4)(E), amicus curiae states that no counsel for a party other than AFPF authored this brief in whole or in part, and no counsel or party other than AFPF made a monetary contribution intended to fund the preparation or submission of this brief.
-No person other than amicus curiae or its counsel made a monetary contribution to its preparation or submission.
+1 This brief is accompanied by a motion for leave to file.
+No counsel for a party authored this brief in whole or in part and no person other than amicus made any monetary contributions intended to fund the preparation or submission of this brief.